studium-labs/trellis/README.md

 [Join the Trellis Discord](https://discord.gg/J6J8szStkd)

-> One who works with the door open gets all kinds of interruptions, but they also occasionally gets clues as to what the world is and what might be important.
->
-> ~ Richard Hamming

 ## Thank you Quartz Creators!

 Quartz is the original inspiration and the author(s) of lots of styling and HTML code found in this project.
 Check them out to learn who/what inspired me to build the Rust version!